mbogden/galaxyJSPAM/notes.md

   - jspamcli.py and basic_run ( In progress.
 Partially complete )
   - Image creator ( Completed )
   - Difference code
+    - Make super simple program that take two images and output file and does direct comparison.
+    - creates output folder with misc info like difference method name, no other info.
+    - Feed that program name into python script to create mass difference maker.
   - Image parameter finder

 ## Maintenance Items

+- There are is a set of imgCreator files and imgClass files in img_creator and difference_code.
+Are they outdated versions of the same class files?

 - Convert C++ image creation script to Makefile